fork-commit-merge/fork-commit-merge/README.md

 -   Integrated Debugging: Integrated debuggers allow developers to test and debug their programs within the IDE, speeding up the development cycle.

 -   Extensions & Plugins: Most modern IDEs support a wide range of extensions and plugins, enabling developers to customize their environment and add even more functionalities.

+We recommend using VS Code as your IDE for this project.
+It's free, open-source, and supports a wide range of languages and extensions.
+You can download it from the [VS Code - Official website](https://code.visualstudio.com/).
+However, if you prefer to use another IDE, that's fine too!

 Instructions of how to install an IDE that suits for you can be found in our website at [forkcommitmerge.io/ide](https://forkcommitmerge.io/ide)!